siobhanlgorman/After-the-Party/README.md

 2. Click the 'Fork' button at the top right of the page.
 3. A forked copy of the repository will appear in your Repositories page.
 ### Cloning the Repository
-1. On [GitHub](https://github.com/) navigate to the main page of the repository.
+1. On [GitHub](https://github.com/siobhanlgorman/After-the-Party) navigate to the main page of the repository.
 2. Above the list of files click the dropdown code menu.
 3. Select the https option and copy the link.
-4. Open the GitPod Bash terminal.
+4. Open the terminal.
 5. Change the current working directory to the desired destination location.
 6. Type the git clone command with the copied URL: `git clone https://github.com/siobhanlgorman/After-the-Party.git`.
 7. Press enter to create the local clone.